an2an1970/WB_AD7794/README.md

     while(!Serial); // Wait for serial on native USB boards

-    // NHB boards use a pin to control excitation voltage, set
+    // WB boards use a pin to control excitation voltage, set
     // it to output, and write LOW to turn on the excitation pinMode(EX_EN_PIN, OUTPUT);
     digitalWrite(EX_EN_PIN,LOW);  //low  = 2.5 Vex ON